Yproximite/PRReviewWatcher/README.md

 ### How to install the project

-Simply install the project via composer or via git.
+Simply install the project via composer or via git and run `composer install`

 `composer require yproximite/pr-review-watcher`